 Defiance is one hour from Lima and Toledo, OH, and Fort Wayne, IN.
 It is two hours from Detroit, two and a half hours from Columbus, and four hours from Chicago.
 The city of Defiance has 17,000 residents and is the regional center of a six-county area.

 The 150-acre campus is close to both quiet residential neighborhoods and busy commercial districts.
 Within walking distance of campus are stores, restaurants, movie theaters, and coffee and ice cream shops.

 These experiences provide them with the skills to be better employees, better leaders, and responsible citizens.
-By the time they graduate, Defiance College students already possess outstanding professional skills that have been tested and polished through engagement with real-life experiences.
+By the time they graduate, Defiance College students already possess outstanding professional skills that have been tested and polished through their engagement with real-life experiences.

 Today’s Defiance College students are preceded by generations of alumni who credit DC for the success they have enjoyed in both their careers and personal lives.
 The value of a DC education is measured not only by future financial reward, but also by the quality of its academic and student-life programs today.
-Strong academic programs and liberal arts tradition will help students think critically, problem-solve, and work with people of different backgrounds, helping them develop skills to excel in their professions.
+Strong academic programs and a liberal arts tradition will help students think critically, problem-solve, and work with people of different backgrounds, altogether helping them develop skills to excel in their professions.

 Students applying for admission should submit the following:

 - Completed DC application for admission (application available at www.defiance.edu or add Defiance College on the Common Application)